Incremental Spatial and Spectral Learning of Neural Operators for Solving Large-Scale PDEs: Fourier Neural Operator

 \section{Fourier Neural Operator}

-FNO proposed by \citet{li_fourier_2021} serves as a family of neural operators, which are formulated as a generalization of standard deep neural networks to operator setting \citep{li_neural_2020}.
+Fourier Neural Operators belong to the family of neural operators, which are formulated as a generalization of standard deep neural networks to operator setting \citep{li_neural_2020}.
 A neural operator learns a mapping between two infinite dimensional spaces from a finite collection of observed input-output pairs.
 Let $D$ be a bounded, open set and $\mathcal{A}$ and $\mathcal{U}$ be separable Banach spaces of functions of inputs and outputs.

 We want to learn a neural operator $\mathcal{G}_\theta: \mathcal{A} \times \theta \to \mathcal{U}$ that maps any initial condition $a \in \mathcal{A}$ to its solution $u \in \mathcal{U}$.
 The neural operator $\mathcal{G}_\theta$ composes linear integral operator $\mathcal{K}$ with pointwise non-linear activation function $\sigma$ to approximate highly non-linear operators.